schorlton/REUSE/README.md

 -z <command> = Compress outputted reads with alternate command, such as "bzip2"

--m = Maximum RAM usage (default: all available RAM)
+-r = Maximum RAM usage (default: all available RAM)

 -p/--threads = Threads to use (default: available number of threads)